HungryProton/scatter/README.md

 The biggest change with V2 is the new `Modifier stack`.
 You can find it in the inspector when a Scatter node is selected.
 Scatter uses a pool of transforms to know where to create new items in your scene.
-The modifiers runs from top to bottom, each of them affect these transforms in a specificway.
-Depending on which transforms you use in which order, you can end up with very different results.
+The modifiers runs from top to bottom, each of them affect these transforms in a specific way.
+Depending on which modifiers you use in which order, you can end up with very different results.

-Each modifiers also have their own parameters you can tweak by expanding their ui using the arrow on the left
+Each modifiers also have their own parameters you can tweak by expanding their UI using the arrow on the left.
 ![image](https://user-images.githubusercontent.com/52043844/103151387-04fbe300-477e-11eb-9440-13d1628a806c.png)

 To add a new modifier to the stack, simply press the `Add Modifier` button to bring up this popup:
 ![image](https://user-images.githubusercontent.com/52043844/103151426-586e3100-477e-11eb-940a-820dd406a45d.png)

 There are 3 types of modifiers: